List of Falcon Crest characters: Main characters

-Angela is the tough, tyrannical matriarch of Falcon Crest and a powerful woman in Tuscany Valley, and is the principal character of the series.
+Angela is the tough, tyrannical matriarch of Falcon Crest and a powerful woman in Tuscany Valley, and the principal character of the series.
 She has two daughters, Julia and Emma, from her first marriage to newspaper owner Douglas Channing, and goes on to marry three more times.
-Determined to preserve and expand Falcon Crest for her heirs, she ruthlessly combats any challengers, with her nephew Chase and Douglas' allegedly illegitimate son Richard proving the most formidable of her opponents.
+Determined to preserve and expand Falcon Crest for her heirs, she ruthlessly combats any challengers, with her nephew Chase and Douglas's illegitimate son Richard proving the most formidable of her opponents.
 Richard is later revealed to be her long-lost son.
 During the course of the series, Angela marries her devious lawyer Phillip Erikson, becoming a widow a short time later when he dies in a plane crash.
 She later marries her old flame, billionaire Peter Stavros, and life-long friend Frank Agretti.
 Towards the end of the series, Angela is almost killed by Charley St. James, who tries to smother her with a pillow.
 She is left in a coma for several months before making a full recovery and returning home.
 Jane Wyman appeared in almost every episode of the series, for eight seasons, plus the first two and last three episodes of the ninth season, for a total of 208 of the 227 episodes of the series, missing 19 episodes (mostly in the final season) due to health problems.